 Transfer of Equity Conveyancing - Scottish Widows Panel Requirements

-The content on this web-page was created to help England and Wales conveyancing practitioners carrying out Transfer of Equity conveyancing who are on the Scottish Widows solicitor panel.
-It is not a substitute for reviewing the CML handbook requirements for Scottish Widows
+The content on this web-page intends to help England and Wales conveyancing solicitors who conduct Transfer of Equity conveyancing who are on the Scottish Widows solicitor panel.
+It is not intended as an alternative to reviewing the CML handbook requirements for Scottish Widows

 As a conveyancer you must approve the transfer (which should be in the Land Registry's standard form) and, if Scottish Widows require, the deed of covenant on their behalf.
 See below to see if Scottish Widows have standard forms of transfer and deed of covenant